rh-messaging/amq7-training/worksheet1/README.md

 </security-setting>
 ```

--  Send some messages
+-  from the worksheet1 directory Send some messages
    ```code
    mvn verify -PqueueSender
    ```
--   Receive some messages (this will fail)
+-   from the worksheet1 directory Receive some messages (this will fail)
 ```code
 mvn verify -PqueueReceiver
 ```